Explore

 New Bedford Whaling Museum

-The Museum is the largest museum in America devoted to the history of the American whaling industry and its greatest port, New Bedford.
-It houses the most extensive collection of art, artifacts, and manuscripts pertaining to American whaling in the age of sail - late 18th Century to the early 20th Century - when sailing ships dominated merchant trade and… click for more details
+The New Bedford Whaling Museum is the largest museum in the United States devoted to the history of the American whaling industry and its greatest fishing port, New Bedford.
+It houses the most extensive collection of art, artifacts, and manuscripts pertaining to American whaling in the age of sail–the late 18th century to the early 20th century–when sailing ships dominated… click for more details

 Painting at Splash